 Alice Kellogg Tyler 1862–1900

 Kellogg returned to Chicago in 1889 with The Mother, a major painting that established her reputation in the U.S. It was shown in New York in the 1891 exhibition of the Society of American Artists, to which the artist was elected—the only “Westerner” and the first Chicagoan so honored.
-Kellogg taught classes in her studio, at Jane Addams’s Hull House, and at the Art Institute.
-She was active in the Palette Club, a women artists’ organization of which she served as president in 1891, 1892, and 1895.
-Along with Mary Cassatt and others, she was selected to paint a mural for the Woman’s Building at Chicago’s 1893 World’s Columbian Exposition, where The Mother and one of her landscape paintings were included in the important juried international art exhibition at the fair’s Palace of Fine Arts.
-The following year, Kellogg married Orno Tyler, a Chicago businessman and amateur artist.
+Kellogg taught classes in her studio, at Jane Addams’s Hull-House, and at the Art Institute.
+Active in the Palette Club, a women artists’ organization of which she served as president in 1891, 1892, and 1895, she was among the club members who contributed murals to the Illinois Building at Chicago’s 1893 World’s Columbian Exposition; there, The Mother and one of her landscape paintings were included in the important juried international art exhibition at the fair’s Palace of Fine Arts.
+The year after the fair, Kellogg married Orno Tyler, a Chicago businessman and amateur artist.
 Unlike many women artists of her day, she did not abandon professional work following her marriage; rather, it marked the beginning of her participation in the Art Institute’s annual exhibitions.
 When Alice Kellogg Tyler succumbed to diabetes at age thirty-seven, Chicago sculptor and art writer Lorado Taft hailed her as the “choicest spirit” of “Western art.”i

 Tyler was adept in oils, watercolors, and pastel; she also made several etchings and experimented with monotype printmaking.
 She painted portraits and figural works as well as landscapes.
 In the 1890s, she was among the first Chicago artists to adopt the rapid, on-site execution, loose brushwork, and bright color and light of impressionism, which she explored in many small, intimate paintings.
 As these have emerged into public view since the 1980s, Tyler has received increasing recognition.